Universal Harvester by John Darnielle

 In 2016, the last manufacturer of VCRs, the Funai Corporation, announced it was halting production.
 Analog holdouts looking to replace their players were finally out of luck.
 While the obsolescence of VHS may seem like a technological footnote, it also represents a tangible cultural loss.
 When the Yale University Library acquired roughly 2,700 horror and exploitation films from 1970s and '80s on VHS tape, the librarian, David Gary, explained that the movies revealed the "cultural id of an era."
 Now that VHS has become a relic, it has also become fodder for cheap thrills and shared nightmares: Many films of the last twenty years, from The Ring to The Blair Witch Project, have portrayed the horrors you might stumble across on an abandoned videotape.
 As the media theorist Caetlin Benson-Allott puts it, the appearance of "videocassettes in motion pictures tend to bring with them a host of cultural anxieties about technology, reproduction, and mortality."
 It is not just the scary movie that horrifies us: The medium itself conjures our collective anxieties.

-John Darnielle's new novel, Universal Harvester,taps into this potent mix of apprehension and nostalgia.
+John Darnielle's new novel, Universal Harvester, taps into this potent mix of apprehension and nostalgia.
 Set in Nevada, Iowa, in the late 1990s, the story is about a collection of eerily modified tapes that set the employees and patrons of the rural town's "Video Hut" on a death-obsessed mystery.
 On one seemingly insignificant day, a customer tells one of the Hut's clerks, Jeremy Heldt—a twenty-two-year-old marooned in Nevada—that the store's copy of Peter Bogdanovich's Targets has an odd interruption.
 A few days later, a woman returns a copy of She's All That with a similar issue.
 Now convinced to investigate, Jeremy is unsettled to see a brief bit of grainy footage spliced into the middle of Targets that shows a hooded woman making gawky, choreographed movements in a dilapidated building.
 Baffled, he tells his boss, Sarah Jane, who becomes absorbed in the mystery when she realizes that the movies were shot near her childhood home.
 Jeremy is soon dragged into the quest, a slippery adventure in a sleepy town.

 Darnielle ties together the setting, the mystery, and the plot by employing film clichés, always presented with a kind of wink to the reader.
 When Jeremy decides to investigate the tapes instead of finally escaping town, the story's anonymous narrator makes the obvious cinematic comparison: